Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 What are some resume interest examples for students?

-For students with limited work experience, interests can help fill out your resume and give recruiters a sense of who you are.
+For students writing a resume with no work experience, interests can help fill out your resume and give recruiters a sense of who you are.
 Some good examples include:

 - Volunteering: Shows empathy and initiative.